Recipes for chocolate lovers

 Sometimes only chocolate will do.
 Smooth, rich and delicious, little compares to the decadence of a chocolate flavoured dessert.

-When the craving strikes, we’ve got you covered – here are three of our favourite chocolate recipes to satisfy your sweet tooth and impress your family and friends.
+When the craving strikes, we’ve got you covered – here are four of our favourite chocolate recipes to satisfy your sweet tooth and impress your family and friends.

 Chocolate and Raspberry Tart

 This chocolate and raspberry tart recipe is rich, chocolately and delightfully moreish – the perfect grown up treat!

 Serves: 8 Prep time: 30 minutes Chilling time: 30 minutes Cooking time: 40-50 minutes